tomlajtos/my-dev-notes_dendron/vault/winc-academy-notes.front-end-course.12_react-advanced.04_context.md

   - it can be anything, a simple value or a complex object (i.e. obj for user settings)
   - it is not dynamic in any way

-:warning: it is important to allways export the context since it is used in multiple places
+:warning: it is important to always export the context since it is used in multiple places

 ### Providing Context